Venus Prince is a member of the Poarch Band of Creek Indians and focuses her practice on litigation and Native American

-Ms. Prince was listed in the 2017 edition of Chambers USA: America’s Leading Lawyers for Business for Native American Law and she was also ranked Nationally as “Up and Coming” for Native American Law in 2017 by Chambers USA: America’s Leading Lawyers for Business.
+Ms. Prince was listed in the 2017 and 2018 editions of Chambers USA: America’s Leading Lawyers for Business for Native American Law and she was also ranked Nationally as “Up and Coming” for Native American Law in 2017 and 2018 by Chambers USA: America’s Leading Lawyers for Business.
 She was recognized by The Best Lawyers in America® in 2019 for Native American Law.
 Ms. Prince is a recipient of the Native American Bar Association–DC Chapter Award for “Excellence in Government Service” in 2014.

 University of California, Boalt Hall School of Law, J.D.
 (1998)